Tanvir Dar

-Tanvir Ahmed Dar (4 June 1937 – 11 February 1998) was a Pakistani field hockey player who played as a fullback.
+Tanvir Ahmed Dar (4 June 1937 – 11 February 1998) was a Pakistani field hockey player who played as a fullback from 1965 to 1974.
 He was born in Amritsar, Punjab, British India.
 He won a gold medal at the 1968 Summer Olympics in Mexico City.
-He played for Pakistan between 1965 and 1974.

-Dar was an established penalty-corner-shooter from the 1960s.
-He helped Pakistan win the Asian Games title in 1970 and the inaugural World Hockey Cup in 1971 in Barcelona, Spain.
+Dar was an established penalty-corner-shooter.
+He helped Pakistan win the Asian Games hockey title in 1970 and the inaugural World Hockey Cup in 1971 in Barcelona, Spain.

-After his elder brother Munir had retired from hockey, the brothers established a hockey academy in Lahore, which was later named after Tanvir Dar — Tanvir Dar Hockey Academy.
+After his elder brother Munir had retired from hockey, the brothers established a hockey academy in Lahore, which was later named Tanvir Dar Hockey Academy.